 This morning, travel 2 hours to Hotaka to ride the Shin-Hotaka Ropeway into the Japanese Alps.
-You will reach the observation platform at 2,156 metres high to get stunning views of the surrounding mountains.
+Arrive at the observation platform at 2,156 metres above sea level and enjoy stunning views of the surrounding mountains.

-Drive 1 and a half hours to Takayama, where you will have some free time to explore Kamisannomachi Street and sample the street food on offer (at your own expense).
+Drive approximately 90 minutes further to Takayama, where you will have some free time to explore Kamisannomachi Street with its many high-quality souvenir shops.
+You may like to sample the street food available here (at personal expense).
+Food sticks can be returned to the stall as there are few bins in Takayama; please do not take food into the shops.

 This evening, enjoy dinner in your ryokan.

-Please note the ropeway may be closed due to strong winds, if this is the case, you will continue directly to Takayama where alternative sightseeing will be arranged.
+Please note the Shin-Hotaka ropeway may be closed due to strong winds, if this is the case, you will continue directly to Takayama.

 Overnight accommodation: stay overnight in a ryokan with onsen facilities.
-Here you will find a futon placed on top of a tatami mat.
+Here, you will find a futon bed placed on top of a tatami mat.
+Please do not wear your shoes on the tatami mat or in the bathroom.

 Takayama - Boasting one of Japan's most atmospheric townscapes, the layout of Takayama dates back to the 17th century and is home to much Meiji architecture.
+This laid-back mountain town is the western gateway to the Japanese Alps.